Palmer-Brandon Scholarship in the Humanities

 - West European studies

 Application process and materials

-Students who are nominated by their home departments will contact Kelly Compton, director of scholarships, to obtain the application.
+Students who are nominated by their home departments will contact Kelly Compton, Director of Scholarships, to go over the application requirements.

 To be considered for the award, applicants must submit the following application materials by the deadline:

 - Application form

 - Nomination letter from a College of Arts and Sciences faculty member in the student’s home department

 - Two additional letters of recommendation from College of Arts and Sciences faculty members in the humanities